 The Importance of Dragons in Chinese Culture

 In traditional times, Chinese farmers requested plentiful harvests by making offerings to dragon gods.
 When drought struck, they did the same in an attempt to encourage a downpour from the heavens.
-Some also believed that dragons could protect their lands and harvests from flood damage.
-In addition to the Chinese New Year, the dragon is a very significant creature during the Dragon Boat Festival, a Chinese holiday that is celebrated throughout China in late spring or early summer.
+Some people also believed dragons could protect their lands and harvests from flood damage.
+In addition to Chinese New Year, the dragon is a very significant creature during the Dragon Boat Festival, a Chinese holiday that’s celebrated throughout China in late spring or early summer.
 During this festival, dragon-shaped boat races are traditionally held.

 What Do Chinese Dragons Symbolize?

 Dragons are powerful creatures in Chinese mythology.
 They’re associated with the ability to control the seasons, time, and harvests.
 Generally, they symbolize the following: